Pujitha-cse/STUDENT_RESULT_ANALYSIS/README.md

 • Matplotlib & Seaborn: Libraries for data visualization, used to create insightful charts and graphs.

-# The repository is structured as follows

-•	SRA.ipynb: Google Colab containing the code and analysis for the Bank Transaction Analysis project.

-•	Student_Result_Analysis: Directory containing the datasets used for the analysis.

-•	README.md: Overview of the project, including objectives, structure, and usage instructions.

 # Getting Started

 Load the Data: Ensure the dataset is placed in the data/ directory.